-Help children during Coronavirus outbreak have mental stability in New York State.
+Help children during Coronavirus outbreak to have mental stability in New York State.

 A vital piece remains missing and unaddressed and that is the well-being of our children.